This might be my favorite blog post of all time! Today I’m talking about my Faux Cement Tile Painted Floors!!!

 I actually loved this color so much that I contemplated just leaving my floors this color!
 It looked like slate tile and really looked awesome.
 But my heart’s desire was cement tile like these ones that I laid out.

 I contacted StencilsOnline and had them create a custom stencil for me.
 I just uploaded a picture of the tile and gave them the dimensions of my tiles (12″).
 The were super efficient and amazing to work with.
 The stencils end up getting some wear and tear, so I ended up two more stencils for this project totaling around $90 with shipping.
+If you’re looking for this exact stencil design I shared a link to the PDF through the signup at the bottom of this page.
+Just enter your e-mail and you’ll receive it in your inbox!
+Then you can order it in any dimensions based off of your tile!

 This was the SLOW painstaking work where I listened to every podcast under the sun.
 “Missing Richard Simmons”, “The Happy Hour with Jamie Ivey”, “Young House Love has a Podcast”, “Chris Loves Julia”, “Serial”, “One Extraordinary Podcast”, and “Tapestry” to be exact!
 I don’t even know how many hours went into stenciling.